 Quickstart Guides: Arduino IDE 2

-Quickstart guide: ATmega328P Xplained Mini
+Quickstart: ATmega328P Xplained Mini

 The Atmega328P Xplained Mini development board, which has an Arduino Uno footprint, is ideal for making a first experience with embedded debugging because it already contains an onboard debugger.
 It is simply plug-and-play.